 Pair with: Woodchuck Pearsecco.
 It’s slightly unusual and oh-s-bubbly (just like Buddy), but quick to become everyone’s favorite!
 The crisp pear is fresh, light and enticing, basically the opposite of what it’s like to face-plant into a bowl of spaghetti with maple syrup and M&M’s.

 Adam Sandler, The Hanukkah Song

 Regardless of what your opinion may be about Adam Sandler’s comedy, you can’t deny that you still laugh a little bit when you hear this tune each holiday season.
 The SNL alum’s 1994 insta-hit will forever be known as the unofficial anthem for Hanukkah.
 Before hearing this song, I bet you didn’t know that Captain Kirk and Mr. Spock were both Jewish (facts!).

-Pair with: Schilling Hard Cider’s Chaider Chai Spice.
-I absolutely love this cider; it packs so much flavor into a 12-ounce can!
+Pair with: B. Nektar The Dude’s Rug.
+This The Big Lebowski cider it packs so much flavor into one bottle!
 The aroma of the chai spices infuses every sense in your body, while each sip leaves a melange of creamy sweet, baked apples, cloves, cardamom and black tea lingering on your tongue.
 A little off-kilter, like Adam Sandler’s sense of humor, but delightfully refreshing, this song and cider were meant for one another!